All along the watchtowers: The diaolou of Kaiping

 Fortified with breakfast, it is time to explore the surrounding countryside.
 The key feature of the Kaiping rural areas is the proliferation of diaolou.
 It is believed that there were around 3,000 built.
 Of those, about 1,800 remain.
 There are some diaolou that date back as far as the 16th century but the building boom for both Chikan and the watchtowers was in the late 19th and early 20th centuries.

-In Kaiping county all the diaolou are protected but there are four clusters that are specifically designated as UNESCO World Heritage sites, and Chikan town is the perfect base for exploring them.
+In Kaiping County all the diaolou are protected but four clusters are specifically designated as UNESCO World Heritage sites, and Chikan town is the perfect base for exploring them.
 This is best done at your own pace with the assistance of a bicycle, which can be rented on Henan Lu across the footbridge from Dixi Lu.

-For those of us that don’t ride on a regular basis, a bicycle saddle is not exactly sumptuous accommodation but they do offer the freedom to do as you please, and the wind in your hair on a balmy autumn morning is more than compensation for bumpy Chinese back-roads.
+For those of us who don’t ride regularly, a bicycle saddle is not exactly sumptuous accommodation but they do offer the freedom to do as you please, and the wind in your hair on a balmy autumn morning is more than compensation for bumpy Chinese back-roads.